Hari31416/ReVision/Notes/Autoencoder.md

 ## Implementation

-This time, we will not create a class of autoencoder.
-This is done because we can not have a _general_ autoencoder.
-Instead, we will create some autoencoders by using dense and convolutional layers.
-The goal will be to make a comparison between the two.
+We will create a class which can be used to instantiate autoencoder made up of dense blocks of convolution blocks.The goal will be to make a comparison between the two.
 We will use MNIST, Fashion MNIST and CIFAR-10 datasets.
+For starting, a simple comparison of MNIST dataset will be done.
+Other datasets will be used later.

 ### Architecture Details